Approval steps provide the logic for routing object record approvals to the correct recipients.

-- Click Save and then click Manage Entries from the Approval Rule Detail page.
+- Click Manage Entries from the Approval Rule Detail page.

 - From Rule Entries, click New.

-- Enter the condition you want to use to route an approval request to the assignee and click OK.
+- Enter the condition you will use to route an approval request to the assignee and click OK.

-- Now you can fill out the rest of the rule entry as normal, including descriptions for both the condition and the assignee.
+- Fill out the rest of the rule entry as normal, including descriptions for both the condition and the assignee.

-- When selecting assignees, the Type you select impacts what you need to enter for the Value:
+- When selecting assignees, the type you select impacts what you must enter for the Value field:

-Add additional conditions and assignees as desired and click Save.
+Add conditions and assignees as desired and click Save.

-When the approval rule is Active it can be used with an approval process and depending on the context object of the approval process, the approval rule will be available when you select a Step Type of sub-process or child process.
+When the approval rule is Active, it can be used with an approval process and depending on the context object of the approval process, the approval rule will be available when you select a sub-process or child process step type.

 You can create additional approval rules as needed.

-This is useful when you want to set an approval rule or entry to take effect on or after a certain date.
-If you do not use the right format, the system displays an error when you try to submit for approval OR the system will simply ignore the criteria and trigger the rule regardless of the date.
+This is useful to set an approval rule or entry to take effect on or after a certain date.
+If you do not use the right format, the system displays an error when you try to submit for approval, or it ignores the criteria and triggers the rule regardless of the date.